openhab/openhab-docs/mainui/about.md

 - Logs folder on the server
 - Operating System openHAB is running on
 - Java Runtime openHAB is running on
-- number of processors and memory
+- Number of processors and memory

 Clicking on View Details opens up a popup window that contains very detailed information like